Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Introduction

-In overcoming these obstacles with the EEG data, we are able to present several important contributions here.
-First, we provide a feature extraction method (and its code) that highlights which input features from ERP data provide the highest attribution.
-While much previous ML work has investigated changes in power in frequency bands like alpha and beta (see~\cite{Chang_Billinghurst_Yoo_2023,Yang_Kasabov_Cakmak_2022,Yildirim_2020} for review), here we have built an explainable classification method for ERP amplitudes, a much less studied area with better comparison across samples and the ability to eliminate confounds from visual stimuli.
-Second, given the small number of studies on ERPs and cybersickness~\cite{Ahn_Park_Jeon_Lee_Kim_Hong_2020,Chang_Billinghurst_Yoo_2023,Wei_Okazaki_So_Chu_Kitajo_2019,Wu_Zhou_Li_Kong_Xiao_2020}, and only one dataset with auditory ERPs during cybersickness~\cite{Mimnaugh2023}, it was difficult to predict which electrode locations or time periods within the ERP would best help distinguish when cybersickness was occurring.
-Although the attribution maps displayed complex interactions across electrodes and time, one consistent result from the models pointed to the utility of left prefrontal scalp regions.
-Though these results are preliminary and further investigation on this trend with larger dataset is warranted, our method provides a way to test this finding with other datasets, as well as provides a feature can be evaluated for its utility in improving classification accuracy for real-time EEG cybersickness detection.
+In this article, we describe an extensive investigation of auditory ERP data using a number of supervised \RevisionText{and deep} learning methods and present the resulting EEG features found to be associated with cybersickness.
+In overcoming the aforementioned obstacles, we are able to present several important contributions.
+First, we provide a feature extraction \RevisionText{framework} (and its code) that highlights which input features from ERP data provide the highest attribution.
+While much previous ML work has investigated changes in power in frequency bands like alpha and beta (see~\cite{Chang_Billinghurst_Yoo_2023,Yang_Kasabov_Cakmak_2022,Yildirim_2020} for review), here we have built an explainable classification method for \RevisionText{EEG data from ERP studies}, a much less studied area with better comparison across samples.
+Second, given the small number of studies on ERPs and cybersickness~\cite{Ahn_Park_Jeon_Lee_Kim_Hong_2020,Chang_Billinghurst_Yoo_2023,Wei_Okazaki_So_Chu_Kitajo_2019,Wu_Zhou_Li_Kong_Xiao_2020}, and even fewer datasets with auditory ERPs during cybersickness~\cite{Mimnaugh2023}, it was difficult to predict which electrode locations or time periods within the ERP window would best help distinguish when cybersickness was occurring.
+Although the attribution maps displayed complex interactions across electrodes and time, \RevisionText{multiple models across random seeds showed consistent results pointing to the same subset of electrodes as being the most helpful in classifying cybersickness (LLPf, MiPf, LMPf, LDCe, RDCe, see~\cref{fig:graphical-abstract}D).} Though these results are preliminary and further investigation on this trend with larger dataset is warranted, our method provides a way to test this finding with other datasets, as well as provides feature\RevisionText{s that} can be evaluated for their utility in improving classification for cybersickness detection.